romeolorenzo/backport-iwlwifi/README.md

 # backport-iwlwifi

 I just recently bought a Dell XPS 15 2019 and installed Ubuntu 19.
 The only issue I had with the transition was that WiFi was not working.
-After scouring the internet for a possible solution,  I found found something that worked for me.
+After scouring the internet for a possible solution,  I found something that worked for me.

 ## How to install the driver